NiniWang/Ultra-conserved-elements-identification/README.md

 **Reference:**

-GC-biased gene conversion drives accelerated evolution of ultra-conserved elements in mammalian and avian genomes (unpublished, 2022)
+GC-biased gene conversion drives accelerated evolution of ultra-conserved elements in mammalian and avian genomes (2023)